TL;DR:

 Types of Push Ads

 To be honest, you’re unlikely to “choose a push ad type” in your DSP or ad server, since the main difference is all about the ad settings.
-But 1 - we can’t physically check every ad tech solution on the market, and 2 - it’s handy to know common marketer’s terms.
+But 1 - we can’t physically check every ad tech solution on the market, and 2 - it’s handy to know common marketers’ terms.
+Each type of ads push notification format reaches users through a different channel, browser, app, or device OS.
+And selecting the right one depends on where your audience spends most of their time.

-That’s why four basic types of push ads are:
+That’s why the four basic types of push ads are:

-These are ads sent through web browsers to users who have consented to it.
+These are ads delivered via web browsers to users who have consented.
 They appear even when the user isn’t doing activities on the website.
 The important thing is that web notifications can be delivered to both desktop and mobile browsers.

 That’s what makes web push ads stand out.
-They can reach users without requiring an app, as long as they are allowed to.
+They can reach users without requiring an app, as long as users allow it.
 Thus, news sites and e-commerce resources often use these.
+Web push notifications require users to opt in to receive push notifications, whereas in-page push ads do not, making in-page push ads a significant trend for advertisers looking to expand reach without a consent gate.

 In-page push ads are interactive ads that appear directly within the webpage content.
 “Wait, what?
 How is it different from web push ads?”

-Firstly, in-page push ads appear within website paragraphs, being a seamless part of your doomscrolling experience.
+Firstly, in-page push ads appear within website paragraphs, seamlessly integrated into your doomscrolling experience.
 Webs appear as separate notifications outside of the browser window.

-Secondly, in-page push ads are implemented directly into the website using HTML and Javascript.
-Web push ads require a push notification service (later on that).
+Secondly, in-page push ads are implemented directly into the website using HTML and JavaScript.
+Web push ads require a push notification service (more on that later).

 And finally, in-page ads serve their own purpose.
-They are non-disruptive and are more like native ads, more than traditional push ads.
+They are non-disruptive and more like native ads than traditional push ads.
 That’s why they are so beloved by pubs with content-rich sites like blogs and geek media.

 An in-app push ad is delivered within the app.
 The user has to actively use the app to get it.
 An in-app gets triggered by an app-specific event, so yeah, the experience is deeply contextual and not really disruptive (though it depends on personal preference).

-Mobile pushes are a bit less personalized than their in-app counterparts, but they allow for broader targeting types and are just perfect for general brand awareness and re-engagement, that’s why retail apps often pick those.
+Mobile push notifications are a bit less personalized than their in-app counterparts, but they allow for broader targeting types and are just perfect for general brand awareness and re-engagement, that’s why retail apps often pick those.

 What Does A Push Ad Consist of?